 Eastern redbud is a shrub or small tree.
-It is very ornamental in spring with small, clustered, rose-purple flowers covering the bare branches before the leaves.
+It is beautifully ornamental in spring with small, clustered, rose-purple flowers covering the bare branches before the leaves appear.

 Leaves are simple, alternate, 2–6 inches long, 1¼–6 inches wide, oval to heart-shaped, tip pointed, base heart-shaped; upper surface dark green, smooth; lower surface paler and smooth with some hairs along veins and in vein axils; leaf stalk 1¼–5 inches long, smooth.